mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 >
 > Of the 1% those breaking through 7 digit MRR can simply hire in house to manage tax remittance and not confuse their customers with invoices labelled with MoR's branding

-I asked my accountant, and he confirmed that for most US states, the [minimum threshold](https://www.salestaxinstitute.com/resources/economic-nexus-state-guide) I have to hit to owe sales tax on a digital product is around $100k or 100 transactions per year depending on the state.
+I asked my accountant, and he confirmed that for most US states, the [minimum threshold](https://www.salestaxinstitute.com/resources/economic-nexus-state-guide) I have to hit to owe sales tax on a digital product is around $100k or 100 transactions per year, depending on the state.

 In populous states like California or New York, the minimum is $500k.
 If I reach the point where I'm exceeding enough states' minimums that it's a pain for me to pay sales tax, I can hire an accountant with the hundreds of thousands of dollars I'm earning from sales.